Best Enzymatic Cleaners for Permanent Urine Odor Removal

 The right enzymatic cleaner targets those crystals at the source, lifting both stain and smell so it does not creep back days later.

-Expert Verdict: Anti Icky Poo Original
+Top Recommendation: Anti Icky Poo Original

 If you have a fresh mess, use Rocco & Roxie Stain & Odor Eliminator.
 If the stain is old or set-in, use Anti Icky Poo Original for its higher enzyme load.